-Humans are a group of sapient beings that share a similar bipedal body plan, complex social structures and the ability to directly manipulate mana as a tangible substance.
-On Kaf, humans consist of at least three species.
+Humans (or collectively Humanity) refers to a family of related species that share a similar bipedal body plan, complex social structures and the ability to directly manipulate mana as a tangible substance.
+A member of this family is also called a hominin.
+On Kaf, these humans are known to consist of at least three closely related species in modern times.
 Old Joke:

 Guard: Quick your majesty, the humans are revolting!
 King: Wait, what kind?
 Hauflins, Homins, or Amazons?
 Noble: Ugh, all of them.